MoonPoet/xaprb-src/content/blog/2007/introducing-mysql-table-maintainer.md

 ### It sure is handy

 I wrote this tool because one of my employer's replicated InnoDB clusters was looking a little fragmented, probably because of archiving.
-It took a couple evenings to write the tool, but yesterday I connected to the office and ran it with the &#8211;checkoptimize option.
+It took a couple evenings to write the tool, but yesterday I connected to the office and ran it with the `--checkoptimize` option.
 We got great results.
 As I suspected, the tables were fragmented, and the heavily archived tables shrunk by 25% or more.
 As a bonus, we now have a lot more free space in that InnoDB tablespace.

 ### About MySQL Toolkit